-Born in Milford On-Sea, England, Frances Fisher’s itinerant childhood in the UK, Columbia, Canada, France, Brazil, Turkey, Italy, Iowa and Texas undoubtedly provided fodder for her thespian career.
-After graduating from high school in Orange, Texas, Frances cut her teeth acting on Tennessee Williams and Robert Bolt in Orange Community Theater.
-She also apprenticed at the Barter Theatre in Virginia before moving to New York City where her career quickly blossomed.
+Born in Milford On-Sea, England, Frances Fisher’s itinerant childhood in Columbia, Canada, France, Brazil, Turkey, Italy and in various locations around the United States undoubtedly provided fodder for her thespian career.
+After graduating from high school in Orange, TX, Fisher cut her teeth acting on Tennessee Williams and Robert Bolt in Orange Community Theater.
+She also apprenticed at the Barter Theatre in Virginia before moving to New York City, where her career quickly blossomed.